 • I didn’t realize the Huffington Post chartered 200 buses to take 10,000 people to the Rally to Restore Sanity.
 One guy even came up from Washington, DC, to be on the bus to DC.
 “People wanted to be together for the journey not just the rally.
 To be in it together to get out of the dark times.”

-A podcast of her talk will likely be available early next week on the Commonwealth Club site.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+A podcast of her talk will likely be available early next week on the Commonwealth Club site.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.